Avanade/Beef/samples/MyEf.Hr/docs/6-Employee-Terminate.md

 This is an instance where there is some validation logic that has been added to this data component versus in the related validator.
 The primary reason for this is efficiency, as we need to do a `Get` to then `Update`, so to minimize chattiness and keep this logic together it is all implemented here.

-Add the following code to the non-generated `EmployeeData.cs` (`MyEf.Hr.Business/Data`) that was created earlier. _Note_ that we are reusing the `Get` and the `Update` we implemented previously.
+Add the following method to the non-generated partial class `EmployeeData.cs` (`MyEf.Hr.Business/Data`) that was created earlier. _Note_ that we are reusing the `Get` and the `Update` we implemented previously.
 Also, of note is the use of the `Result` type (railway-oriented programming) to enable, including the usage of the `Result.ValidationError` versus throwing a `ValidationException` (ultimately results in the same outcome).

 ``` csharp
 /// <summary>